sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 So the original definition of the repository pattern is all about minimizing duplicate query logic and not to build an abstraction layer to change the underlying database.

-I don't want to blame anybody personally.
+I don't want to blame anybody.
 This is not a Android related problem, we also see that quite often in Java EE world, especially in spring framework powered backends.

 # The evolution of the Repository Pattern Term